smartperson/3dskey-Mac/README.md

 ## How it works
 The Nintendo 3DS connects over your wifi network to your computer.
 Once connected, the 3dskey Mac app produces a virtual USB joystick, so your Mac games *think* there is a controller attached.
 Every time you push a button on the 3DS that information is sent over the network and forwarded to your games.

+## To-dos & questions
+* Disconnecting from the Mac first doesn't work
+* Full compatibility
+* Input button labelling (for use with joystick mappers)
+* CIA for 3DS app
+* Any way to get the home button mapped?